-We first cover our results on the T1-weighted MR images, before moving to accuracy evaluations with FDG-PET image data in FDG-PET image data.
-We then discuss the relation between the classification confidence and various biomarkers in Relationship with cognitive biomarkers and semi-automatically traced brain region volumes.
+We first cover our results on the T1-weighted MR images, before moving to accuracy evaluations with FDG-PET image data in §4.2.
+We then discuss the relation between the classification confidence and various biomarkers in §4.3.
 Finally, we describe our solution to several implementation issues in our experiments.

-MR image data
+4.1 MR image data

+Our evaluations with the ADNI MR image data were performed using leave-two-out cross-validation.
 In these experiments we used only the gray matter probability maps (GMPs).
 We also used GMPs together with the white matter probability maps (WMPs) for training and classification, however this did not yield any significant improvements.
 The classification accuracy was determined by calculating the number of 'test' images on which the classifier's class prediction (AD or CN) was incorrect; we report on the mean of these errors for both the above mentioned cases.
 The classification accuracy of the model using GMPs was 82%, and the sensitivity (and specificity) was 85% (and 80%).
-In order to verify that the neighbor constraints are indeed having the desired effect we re-ran the experiments with D, the parameter controlling the cost associated with the neighbor constraints, to 0.
-This has the effect of removing the spatial augmentation of our method.
-In addition to causing a deterioration in accuracy, the number of nonzero voxel weights returned by the algorithm dropped significantly, demonstrating the effect that the augmentation has on the algorithm.
 The results are summarized in Table 2, and suggest that the proposed technique works well for the AD classification task using MR image data.

-Recall that in addition to a class label for the test images, the algorithm may be asked to report a classification confidence for each case (i.e., prediction); the summary of these results are shown in Fig. 4.
+Recall that in addition to a class label for the test images, the algorithm may be asked to report a classification confidence for each case (i.e., prediction), the summary of these results are shown in Fig. 4.
 In Fig. 4(a) we see that the classifier output on AD cases is concentrated between 0 (closest to the classification boundary) and -3 (farthest from the classification boundary), but the model incorrectly classifies some cases (which account for the misclassifications in the accuracy reported in Table 2 below).
-Classification confidence can also be used to generate Receiver Operating Characteristic (ROC) curves, in which the True Positive Rate (TPR) (sensitivity) is plotted as a function of the False Positive Rate (FPR), (1-specificity).
-Here, "positive" refers to AD subjects.
-The points in this plot are generated by setting different thresholds at which the classifier predicts that the subject has AD.
-That is, the confidence of every subject is used as a threshold, and all subjects with confidence higher than that threshold are classified as AD, and a TPR/FPR point is calculated from this, resulting in the curve shown in Fig. 4(b).
-The area under the curve (AUC) of 0.8789 suggests a good predictive accuracy.
+Fig. 4(b) shows the Receiver Operating Characteristic (ROC) plot where the area under the curve (AUC) of 0.8789 suggests a high predictive accuracy.